Schools out! Right about now you’re wondering how on earth teachers master this entertaining gig all term long, right?!

 // PERFORM A POST-MORTEM – IT’S TIME FOR A BRUTAL SELF-EVALUATION

 Yes you heard me right, time to perform an autopsy… No silly, not literally!
-You have to do some deep thinking and perform a self-evaluation.
+To reset your school term grind you’re going to have do some deep thinking and perform a self-evaluation.
 Think about the highs and the lows of the previous term.
 Were there things that went wrong and were there things that went exceptionally well?

 A great way I’ve learnt to perform a post mortem (self-evaluation) is by asking 3 crucial questions:

 1. What will I KEEP doing?

 e.g. Having teenagers surrender mobile devices so they can focus on doing homework.

 2. What will I STOP doing?

 e.g. Wasting time trying to micromanage everyone.

 e.g. Figure out an easier way to organise everyone’s schedules.

 // SYSTEMISE GETTING OUT THE DOOR!